 There’s plenty more you need to know about doing your taxes this year.
 Here are some tips — including how get your taxes done for free.

 How Soon Can I Do My Taxes?

-For those of you rare people who actually like doing your taxes (or just like the idea of getting a big refund), you’re in luck: The I.R.S. just announced that it will begin accepting and processing tax returns for the 2019 tax year on January 27, 2020.
+For those of you rare people who actually like doing your taxes, you’re in luck: The IRS announced that it will begin accepting and processing tax returns for the 2020 tax year on Feb.
+12.

 While many of us will still procrastinate, there are a couple of good reasons why it pays to file your taxes sooner rather than put it off until the last minute.
 For one thing, if you’re anticipating a refund, you can get that money faster if you file sooner.
 If you know you’ll owe taxes this year, waiting might seem like a better idea, but keep in mind: Even if you don’t file your taxes by the deadline (that’s April 15 this year), any back taxes owed are still due on that date — and you can expect to pay penalties and fees if you don’t pay on time.